Victor Cavendish-Bentinck, 9th Duke of Portland: Later life and Duke of Portland

 After his withdrawal from the diplomatic service, Cavendish-Bentinck embarked on a business career, becoming Vice-Chairman of the Committee of Industrial Interests in Germany.
 From this position, he was able to advance the interests of British companies such as Unilever.
 He was a member of the Steering Committee of the Bilderberg Group.

-In 1977 Cavendish-Bentinck's elder brother Ferdinand succeeded their kinsman, the 7th Duke of Portland, in the dukedom, becoming the 8th Duke.
+In 1977 Cavendish-Bentinck's elder brother Ferdinand succeeded their kinsman, William Cavendish-Bentinck, 7th Duke of Portland, in the dukedom, becoming the 8th Duke.
 In the same year Cavendish-Bentinck was granted the rank of a duke's younger son, becoming styled Lord Victor Cavendish-Bentinck.

-The 8th Duke died in 1980 and Lord Victor succeeded him as the 9th Duke of Portland.
+The 8th Duke died in 1980 and Lord Victor succeeded him as 9th Duke.
 Upon the 9th Duke's own death in 1990, the dukedom and the Marquessate of Titchfield became extinct because the Duke's only son had predeceased him and there were no other surviving male line heirs of the 1st Duke.
 However, the earldom of Portland had been created in an earlier generation than the dukedom and there were surviving male line descendants of the 1st Earl.
 That title, along with its subsidiary titles of Viscount Woodstock and Baron Cirencester, therefore passed to the 9th Duke's kinsman Henry Noel Bentinck, who became the 11th Earl of Portland.

 The 9th Duke was interred at the traditional burial place of the Dukes of Portland in the churchyard of St Winifred's Church, Holbeck in Nottinghamshire.